We have “OPS Cops”.

 You can schedule your test approximately 11 weeks prior to your desired test date.

-You can take your road test with the DMV when you have reached the following requirements:
+You can take your road test with the DMV or road test waiver, when you have reached the following requirements:

 - Successful completion of 30 required classroom hours